Treatment

 Skin cancers in this region are relatively large because they can go unnoticed for long periods.
 Defects on the posterior surface can be closed with grafts, flaps, or primary closures as described above.
 Many cancers arise in the sulcus.
 The defect straddles the sulcus, resulting in premastoid and posterior ear components that are similar in size and shape.
 STSGs are commonly used to cover large defects, but they may result in the anterior protrusion of the ear.

 A simpler repair technique is to pin the ear back, adjoining both sides of the defect in a fashion similar to closing a postauricular skin graft donor site.
-Large defects encompassing almost the entire posterior surface of the ear can be closed in this manner (see Media Files 17-18).
-A single layer of modified vertical mattress sutures (3-0 Vicryl) is used to close the entire defect.
+Large defects encompassing almost the entire posterior surface of the ear can be closed in this manner (see the first and second images below).
+A single layer of modified vertical mattress sutures (typically 3-0 Vicryl) is used to close the entire defect.
 The modification entails grabbing the base of the sulcus with the suture to close the dead space.
-The sutures are left untied until all the vertical mattress sutures are in place (see Media File 19).
+The sutures are left untied until all the vertical mattress sutures are in place (see the third image below).
 The sutures are removed in 2 weeks.

 Split bilobed flaps have been used to repair composite posterior auricular and mastoid defects.